Home

 Taking your stone age brain shopping

-Peter Lund Madsen discusses how the brain (mis)interpret product packaging.
+Shopping with the Stone Age brain - Renowned Danish brain researcher and Radio and TV-host Peter Lund Madsen discusses how the brain (mis)interpret product packaging.